ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

 More Details about Tokens
 """""""""""""""""""""""""

-JupyterLab uses tokens to identify reusable features (called "service objects" [ADD_LINK]) in the extension system.
+JupyterLab uses tokens to identify reusable features (remember, these are also called "service objects" [ADD_LINK]) in the extension system.
 A token is an instance of the Lumino Token class.

-The Status Bar in JupyterLab is an example of a feature that your plugins can request, which allows you to add your own status bar items, and it is identified by the IStatusBar token.

-JupyterLab uses tokens to identify reusable features ("Service objects" [ADD_LINK]) in the extension system.
-A token is an instance of the Lumino Token class, and you will be using them to request features from JupyterLab

-The IStatusBar token, for instance, identifies the JupyterLab status bar

-JupyterLab uses tokens to identify reusable features ("service objects" [ADD_LINK]) in the extension system.
-A token is an instance of the Lumino Token class.

-The Status Bar in JupyterLab is an example of a feature that your plugins can request, which allows you to add your own status bar items.

-To
-request the status bar service object, you will need to import the IStatusBar

-if you want to request the JupyterLab status bar in your plugin so that you can add new items to it,

-you can request the JupyterLab status bar

-The IStatusBar token, for instance, identifies the JupyterLab status bar.
-To request the status bar service object, you will need to import the IStatusBar

-You can request the JupyterLab Status Bar in your plugin to add new items to the status bar

-The JupyterLab Status Bar, for example,

-JupyterLab uses tokens to identify reusable features ("service objects" [ADD_LINK]) in the extension system.
-A token is an instance of the Lumino Token class.

-The Status Bar in JupyterLab is an example of a feature that your plugins can request, which allows you to add your own status bar items.

-To request it, you will need to import the IStatusBar token that identifies it, and then list that token in the ``requires`` or ``optional`` field of your plugin.

-just list the IStatusBar token in the ``requires`` or ``optional`` field of your plugin.

-A token is an instance of the Lumino Token class.
-JupyterLab uses Lumino Token objects to identify reusable features (also called "Service objects", read more about those in the XX section above) in the extension system.

-The Status Bar in JupyterLab is an example of a feature that your plugins can request (you can use it to add your own status bar items, for instance).

-you do so by listing the istatusbar in the lsit

-JupyterLab uses Lumino Token objects to identify reusable features (also called "Service objects", read more about those in the XX section above) in the extension system.
-The Status Bar in JupyterLab is an example of a eature that your plugins can request, which allows you to add your own status bar items, for instance. for example, can be requested by your plugin by listing the IStatusBar token

-JupyterLab uses token objects to identify features ("service objects") in the extension system.

-Token objects are identifiers that JupyterLab uses to find services

-When your extension requests a feature in its ``requires`` or ``optional`` fields, the items you list in those fields are tokens.
-Token objects are used by JupyterLab to identify

-those features are identified by a token (an instance of the Lumino token class).

-Tokens are objects that JupyterLab uses to identify service objects in the\

-When your extension requests a feature in its ``requires`` or ``optional`` fields, those features are identified by a token (an instance of the Lumino token class).

-Tokens are used to identify service objects

-When your extension is loaded by JupyterLab, any services from your plugins which are exported are registered with the extension system.

-To identify those services, JupyterLab uses a *token*, i.e., a concrete instance of the Lumino Token class.

 .. note::
    JupyterLab uses tokens to identify services (instead of strings, for example) to prevent conflicts between identifiers and to enable type checking when using TypeScript.

+In JupyterLab's Provider-Consumer Pattern:

-A "provider" plugin will list its token in the plugin metadata ``provides`` field, and will return the associated service object from its ``activate`` function.
+- A "provider" plugin will list its token in the plugin metadata ``provides`` field, and will return the associated service object from its ``activate`` function.

-"Consumer" plugins will import the token: For example, the token might be imported from one of these places:
+- "Consumer" plugins will import the token: For example, the token might be imported from one of these places:

   - The Javascript package that the provider plugin comes from
   - From a third package that exports the token for use by both the provider and the consumer (this pattern is commonly used by JupyterLab)

 The consumer plugin will then list the token in their plugin metadata ``requires`` or ``optional`` fields.

+When your extension is loaded by JupyterLab, any services provided by your plugins (which have been exported) are registered with the extension system.

 A token defined in TypeScript can also provide a TypeScript interface for the service it is associated with, to allow for extra type-checking (if a